microsoft/AL/CONTRIBUTING.md

 Please follow the instructions in this [document](SECURITY.MD) to ensure that the issue is handled with the highest priority.

 #### **Bugs**
-For bugs in the latest version of the AL Language extension for Visual Studio Code or any of the static analysis tools that accompany the AL Language extension, use the current [GitHub repository](https://github.com/microsoft/al).
+For bugs in the latest version of the AL language extension from the [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/items?itemName=ms-dynamics-smb.al) or any of the static analysis tools that accompany the AL Language extension, use the current [GitHub repository](https://github.com/microsoft/al).
 You should always use the latest version of the AL Language extension when targeting any version of Business Central.

 If you are targeting Dynamics NAV 2018 or older, you must use the AL extension provided in the DVD and use the [support channel](#support) to report issues.